Liriope muscari: Description

 It is an understory plant in China, Japan, and Korea occurring in shady forests at elevations of 330–4600 ft.

 It typically grows 30–45 cm tall and features clumps of strap-like, arching, glossy, dark green leaves to ½ inch wide (1.3 cm).
 Clumps slowly expand by short stolons to a width of about 30 cm, but plants do not spread aggressively.
 Roots are fibrous, often with terminal tubers.
 The small, showy flowers occur on erect spikes with tiered whorls of dense, white to violet-purple flowers rising above the leaves in late summer.
 Flowers resemble those of grape hyacinth (Muscari), which is the origin of the specific epithet.
 Flowers develop into blackish berries which often persist into winter.
 Lilyturf is deer resistant.
 There is considerable variation in leaf color and size among a number of recognized cultivars.

 Distinguishing characteristics

 Distinguishing species in the genus Liriope is difficult at best, and mistaken identity occurs in commercial nurseries.
+L. muscari is distinguished from Liriope spicata, the other most common species in the genus, by its fibrous rather than rhizomatous root system, its more prominent flower spike extending above the leaves (creeping lilyturf has a shorter spike more within leaves), and its generally wider and longer leaves.

+Cultivation

+Landscape uses include borders (along sidewalks, trails, driveways, shrubbery, and trees) and mass plantings as groundcover.
+Lilyturf can be established on steep slopes where erosion control is needed.
+Minimal maintenance is required.

+Being an easy plant to grow, it is one of the most popular groundcovers in the southeastern United States and areas with a similar climate, and is commonly used in landscaping in temperate climates as border plants and groundcover.

+In the United Kingdom Liriope muscari has gained the Royal Horticultural Society's Award of Garden Merit.

 The species is easily grown in average, medium, well-drained soils in full sun to part shade.
 Ideal conditions are moist, fertile soils with partial shade.
 However, lilyturf tolerates a wide range of light and soil conditions.
 Lilyturf is also tolerant of heat, humidity, and drought.
-The evergreen foliage often turns brown in late winter; old foliage can be cut back or mowed at a high setting before new shoots appear early spring.
+The evergreen foliage often turns brown in late winter; old foliage can be cut back or mowed at a high setting before new shoots appear in early spring.
 Lilyturf is suitable for USDA Hardiness Zones 6 to 10.
 It might be grown in zone 5 in sheltered locations or if protected during severe winter weather.